KozlovKV/game-life/docs/_docs.md

 Keyboard Logisim circuit sends keys' ASCII codes to engine.
 See more below.

-On bottom-right side we can see two LED indicators:
+On bottom-right side we can see 3 LED indicators:
 1. State of cell under the blinking cursor
 2. Simulation state (when simulation is on indicator will light)
+3. Static generation flag.
+When static generation was reached simulations interrupts and this indicator lights up

 ### Keyboard
 Logisim circuits keyboard handles keys' presses and send 7-bit ASCII codes to [Keyboard controller](#keyboard-controller) inside engine circuit